joedolson/wp-to-twitter/src/readme.txt

 = Where are your Frequently Asked Questions?
 Why aren't they here? =

 Right here: [WP to Twitter FAQ](http://www.joedolson.com/wp-to-twitter/support-2/).
 I don't maintain them here because I would prefer to only maintain one copy.
 This is better for everybody, since the responses are much more likely to be up to date!

+= Twitter's Application creation process is very difficult.
+Why do I have to do this? =

+WP to Twitter has always followed the principle that you are the owner of your own application.
+Many other applications require you to pass your data through a 3rd party that you authenticate to post to Twitter.
+Twitter has gradually made the process to create a new application more and more difficult.
+There is nothing I can do about that.

 = How can I help you make WP to Twitter a better plug-in? =